tvosel/reload_lf/README.md

 ```

 **3. Install Dependencies**
 This project has no external runtime dependencies.
-If a `requirements.txt` file is present, it may contain development tools which you can install via:
+A `requirements.txt` file may be included for development tools, which can be installed using:
 ```bash
 pip install -r requirements.txt
 ```